ecmwf/metview-docs/docs/api/functions/ls.rst

     :type extra_keys: list of str
     :param filter: defines a filter to list only a subset of the messages.
 A filter is a set of ecCodes keys each with a matching value or list of values.
 These individual conditions are combined together with a logical AND to define the filter (just like in :func:`select`).
     :type filter: dict
+    :param no_print: optionally suppress printing to standard output.
+    :type no_print: boolean
     :rtype: Pandas dataframe.
 If not in a Jupyter notebook the dataframe is printed to the standard output

     :func:`ls` scans the :class:`Fieldset` and for each message extracts values for a **default** set of ecCodes keys.
 Additional keys can be listed with ``extra_keys`` while ``filter`` defines the conditions to list only a subset of the messages.